Tartan HDMI Cables

 We offer Tartan HDMI cables in 24 and 28 AWG sizes.
 The 24 AWG cables are larger, available in more lengths, available in white or black jacket, more suitable for long runs, somewhat less flexible, and rated CL2 for in-wall installation.
 The 28 AWG cables are not in-wall rated, but are more flexible and lower in price.

-All of these cables are HDMI ATC tested; the certifications for the 24 AWG cable are: HDMI 1.2, up to 40 feet; HDMI 1.3 Category 2, up to 20 feet.
-The 28 AWG cables are 1.3 Category 2 certified to 10 feet, and Category 1 to 15 feet.
-As a practical matter, it should be noted, there is little to no difference between a 1.2 and a 1.3 certification.
-The cable design and pinout did not change, and cables are backward and forward compatible with all HDMI spec versions.
+All of these cables are HDMI ATC tested; the certifications for the 24 AWG cable are: Standard speed (Category 1), up to 40 feet; High speed (Category 2), up to 20 feet.
+The 28 AWG cables are high-speed certified to 10 feet, and standard speed to 15 feet.
+Our 28 AWG white and black cables are "with Ethernet" types, as are all of our 24 AWG cables of 10 feet or longer.
 For more detail on what the spec versions mean, see our article: HDMI Spec Versions Explained.

 For HDMI-to-DVI versions of the 24 and 28 AWG Tartan cables, see our DVI to HDMI department.